 - How clearly does your manager communicate what is expected of you?

-- How helpful is your manager in prioritising your work, including helping you figure what not to work on?
+- How helpful is your manager in prioritising your work, including helping you figure out what not to work on?

 - How collaborative was your manager when setting your individual OKRs?